 No one wants to be without hot water or heating during a cold spell, so try to ensure your boiler is well maintained.

 You could consider getting your boiler serviced annually before the cooler weather hits.
 Maybe check the water pressure on your boiler to ensure it’s working at an optimal level.
 You may want to install a carbon monoxide detector in your home to alert your family to any emission issues with your boiler.

 Home emergency cover

 Think about getting home emergency cover.
 This can give you peace of mind if the unexpected happens.
 For example, if your boiler breaks, this may save you money on repairs or could help you if your boiler needs to be replaced.

 An Energy Trust study shows that turning your thermostat down by just 1 degree could save you around 10% on your energy bill.
 However, please make sure your home is warm enough during the colder weather to help reduce the risk of health issues.

 Bleed your radiators

-Bleeding radiators and releasing any trapped air can help keep your home warm.
-Bleeding the radiator releases the trapped air.
+Bleeding radiators and releasing any trapped air can help keep your home warm and maintain optimal boiler pressure.